4-lines-of-text-NO-bold-NO-italic-No-underline-No colour

 2. Full stop

-Using a full stop after you’ve made an important point gives emphasis to that point.
+Using a full stop after you’ve made an important point will give emphasis to that point.

 Examples: